niuyishuai/BDCA_SEiCP_SQEiCP/README.md

 ## Instruction

-Run 'install' to install the toolbox on MATLAB.
+Run 'install.m' to install the toolbox on MATLAB.

 This toolbox is developed based on the DCAM toolbox, see [here](https://github.com/niuyishuai/DCAM).